Some extremal results on hypergraph Tur\'{a}n problems: Constructions for -free -graphs,

-As far as we know, usually there are two types of constructions as follows: \begin{enumerate} \item Randomized constructions with alternations, which are quite general and easy to apply, but usually do not give tight bounds. \item Algebraic constructions, which give tight bounds but appear to be somewhat magical and only work in certain special situations. \end{enumerate} Recently, there is an interesting idea of Bukh \cite{Bukh2015RAC} called ``random algebraic construction'', which combines these two approaches.
+Recently, there is an interesting idea of Bukh \cite{Bukh2015RAC} called ``random algebraic construction'', which combines these two approaches.
 The idea is to construct a graph with vertex set $V=\mathbb{F}_{q}^{s}\times \mathbb{F}_{q}^{s}$, just by choosing a random polynomial $f\in \mathbb{F}_{q}[x_{1},x_{2},\ldots,x_{s},y_{1},y_{2},\ldots,y_{s}]$ (within a certain family, say with bounded degree) and letting $(x,y)\in V$ be an edge if and only if $f(x,y)=0.$ The method aims to combine the advantages of both the flexibility of randomized constructions and the rigidity of algebraic constructions.
-Several papers \cite{Matthew2019, Ma2018} developed this method and generalized the idea to hypergraphs.
+Several papers \cite{Matthew2019, Tait2019SIDMA, Ma2018} developed this method and generalized the idea to hypergraphs.

 In order to apply the random algebraic method, our first task is to establish the relationship between polynomials and hypergraphs.

 For given positive integers $t,r$ with $r\geqslant 3$ and an $r$-graph $\mathcal{T}$ with $v$ vertices and $e$ edges, throughout this section, we always denote $d=(r-1)t^{2}-t+e+1$.
 Let $q$ be a sufficiently large prime power, and $\mathbb{F}_{q}$ be the finite field of order $q$.